The question came from a man seated in the warm glow of the Guild Room of one of Manhattan's

-As recently as 1998, a gathering of 130 scholars at the FDR Library in Hyde Park, New York, gave
+In 1998, a gathering of 130 scholars at the FDR Library in Hyde Park, New York, gave evidence of

-evidence of the need for a deeper examination of the religious roots of

-the New Deal.
-Entitled “FDR,
+the need for a deeper examination of the religious roots of the New Deal.
+Entitled “FDR, the Vatican,

-the Vatican, and the Roman Catholic Church in America, 1933-1945,” the conference expressed
+and the Roman Catholic Church in America, 1933-1945,” the conference expressed frustration in

-frustration in attempting to assess the influence of Catholic social teaching on the New Deal, despite
+attempting to assess the influence of Catholic social teaching on the New Deal, despite the fact that